GoelSanchit/Whizz_AppStore/README.md

 This is just a first step in the path of creating a market focused mobile application.
 We guys are looking forward to establish a start-up and IEF gives us just the right opportunity.
 With such a platform we are sure to get a boost in our efforts and endeavours.
 We conclude here by focusing on some of the key benefits of Whizz:

-•	Whizz helps in reducing the RAM problem and that too, drastically.
+•	Whizz helps in reducing the RAM problem and that too, drastically..

 •	‘Download one, access all apps’ is a unique feature of Whizz.